zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airmon-ng.md

 Example Usage
 ---------------

-Display all process that will interfere with wireless card
+Display all process that will interfere with wireless card:
  * `airmon-ng check`

-Kill any process that will interfere with wireless card
+Kill any process that will interfere with wireless card:
  * `airmon-ng check kill`

-Start monitor mode
+Start monitor mode:
  * `airmon-ng start wlan0`

-Start monitor mode on a specific channel
+Start monitor mode on a specific channel:
  * `airmon-ng start wlan0 11`

-Stop monitor mode
+Stop monitor mode:
  * `airmon-ng stop mon0`